 Economic and Consumer Psychology (MSc)

 Are you interested in a specific master’s specialisation in Psychology?
 Do you want to know more about what it is like to follow this master’s specialisation at Leiden University?
 By attending a lecture and discussions with a student, you can learn more about the programme that you are considering.
-Be a Student for a Day!

 'I've known for at least a year that I’m almost certainly going to do Economic and Consumer Psychology.
 I’d really like to work in the business sector and play a role in selling a product within a company.'

 Eva van Kessel

 'I really liked being a 'Student for a day'.
 The master student gave me a lot of information, and the teachers were competent and friendly.
 For me this was a last check, because I've already been approved for the master specialisation.
 I now know for sure that I want to start this master in September.'